Craft inn 手 [te]

 Craft Experiences

-Visit workshops and create directly with artisans themselves to experience the joys of their craft.
-Feel the history of Yame Fukushima through its townscape, and take in the changing seasons through the light and breeze flowing across rice fields and tea plantations.
-Let Craft Inn 手 [té] be your entrypoint to the streets and mountains of Yame.
-We also offer a variety of tours that take you on deep dives into local craft cultures.
+Visit workshops and interact directly with the artisans themselves to experience the joys of their craft.
+Feel the history of Yame Fukushima through its townscape, and take in the changing seasons through the light and breeze that flows across the rice fields and tea plantations.
+Let Craft Inn 手 [té] be your entry point to the streets and mountains of Yame.
+We also offer a variety of hands-on tours to take you deeper into the local craft culture.

 Breakfast